-IG uses a Java fedlet to implement SAML.
+IG uses the federation libraries from AM (also referred to as the Fedlet) to implement SAML.
 When IG acts as a SAML service provider, the session information is stored in the fedlet, not the session cookie.
 In deployments that use multiple instances of IG as a SAML service provider, it is therefore necessary to set up sticky sessions so that requests always hit the instance where the SAML interaction was started.